nimishsakalkale/Apex/README.txt

+This projecct simulates the behviour of the microprocessor pipeline.
+Sample instruction files are provided in input files.
+Overall structure of code organization and responsibility of modules is explained in designed document.
+How to run the project in explained below.

 1) Run Make clean to remove all class file from the current folder.
 2) Run Make in linux environment to build program.
 It will generate .class files in current directory.